qsoon/pca_on_river/README.md

   - **pca_river.R** is a main code for the data analysis.

 - stpca_Rpackage
-  - R package from "Flow-directed PCA".
+  - R package from "Flow-directed PCA (Gallacher et al., 2017)".
   - It is used to implement PCA on spatiotemporal data with adjustment for spatial / temporal autocorrelation.